-The nearby Sumapaz moorland, Paramo Sumapaz, is an important source of freshwater for the city of Bogota and has been a natural reserve since 1977.
+The producers of organic coffee in the La Primavera community also understand the importance of environmental preservation and of farming in symbiosis with the natural world.
+The nearby Sumapaz moorland is an important source of freshwater for the city of Bogota and has been a natural reserve since 1977.
 The reserve includes more than 5,000 hectares of native forest and provides a vital ecosystem for the region’s biodiversity.

-Thanks to this rich natural landscape, the soil in the Sumapaz and Tequendama communities around La Primavera is filled with the nutrients needed to grow highly productive coffee trees.
+Thanks to this rich natural landscape, the soil in the communities around La Primavera is filled with the nutrients needed to grow highly productive coffee trees.
 Coffee is shaded by regular cloud cover and enjoys the climate conditions of warm days and cool nights.
 Farmers grow citrus, vegetables, and berries in addition to coffee.

 Organic producers in Cundinamarca care for water sources and avoid all manner of illegal hunting and deforestation.
 Producers use organic compost as fertilizer and make custom nutrition plans based on the needs of each farm location.
 This sets an example for neighboring farmers that is it possible to provide family and local employment, produce great coffee, and work using environmentally responsible methods.